roikonen/scalablemodeling/docs/components.md

 **Related Patterns**

-- **Query Handler**: Reads from derived views maintained by the Data Processor
+- **Query Handler**: Reads from derived views maintained by the Data Aggregator

 ## Hotspots and Descriptions